sechaparroc/proscene/README.md

 **ProScene** provides seemless integration with **Processing**: its API has been designed to fit that of **Processing** and its implementation has been optimized to work along side with it.
 It suppports all major **Processing** flavours: Desktop, JS, and Android.

 **ProScene** support is led by the active and great Processing community at its [forum](http://forum.processing.org/search/proscene) where you can reach us.
 News and technical details are found at our [blog](http://otrolado.info).

+# Philosophy

+One of the main Proscene goals is to provide [HCI](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) researchers with a common and simple, yet fully customizable, framework to test different experimental ideas involving the _three universal interaction tasks_: 1.
+Object selection; 2.
+Object manipulation; and, 3.
+Application control.
+For further details please refer to [this paper](http://www.sciencedirect.com/science/article/pii/S235271101730002X).

 # Key features